Fleet Tug (AT)

 US Naval Historical Center

-Falcon 82k c.
-24 May 1939.
-Wandank (AT-26) at left, and Falcon (ASR-2) moored over the sunken Squalus (SS-192) during rescue operations.
-The McCann Rescue Chamber, which brought 33 of Squalus's crew to safety, is visiable on Falcon's after deck.
+Falcon 82k USS Wandank (AT-26) left, and USS Falcon (ASR-2) moored over the sunken USS Squalus (SS-192) during rescue operations, circa 24 May 1939.
+The McCann Rescue Chamber, which brought 33 of Squalus's crew to safety, is visible on Falcon's after deck.

 US Navy Photo NH57508